michael-collins/feeling-responsive/collections/_assignments/project-1.md

 Aesthetics refers to the implementation of fundamentals, such as [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), use of composition strategies, and color theory.
 You are rewarded for following the rules of formal design principles, but also for cleverly breaking them.

 Technique asks that you show that you understand how to use 3D software tools for creating models, texturing, lighting, and rendering.

 Meaning refers to aspects of the work that are unique to your perspective in understanding of the subject matter and relevant theories

-and lead to discussion about your work during a critique.

 ### Project type (Choose one)